If you’ve ever stayed up watching late night movies, you’ve probably seen commercials promising miracle total body makeovers.

 On a perceived exertion scale of one to 10, “if you only feel comfortable exercising at a level six, you are going to get different results than someone who is comfortable exercising at a level nine,” said Kingsford.

-In a 2007 study in the Journal of the American Medical Association, researchers placed sedentary, overweight, or obese women into three groups — exercising at 50 percent, 100 percent, or 150 percent of the recommended energy expenditure level.
+In a in the Journal of the American Medical Association, researchers placed sedentary, overweight, or obese women into three groups — exercising at 50 percent, 100 percent, or 150 percent of the recommended energy expenditure level.

 Women who worked out at the highest intensity level saw an 8 percent improvement in their cardiovascular fitness after six months.
 Those at the lowest intensity level saw a 4 percent increase in fitness.